kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    \frac{V_b}{Z_b} = \frac{\nu_b}{\nu_0}

 to find the value of :math:`V_b = 1.37847121643*9120/1.420405752 = 8850.750904` km/s (with the frequencies in GHz and the velocity in km/s).
-In a next section we will derive this value in another way see :eq:`eq230` and :eq:`eq240`
+In a next section we will derive this value in another way; see :eq:`eq230` and :eq:`eq240`
 ::